kenahoo/RHadoop-Wiki/Wishlist.md

 Do you have wishes to add to RHadoop wishlist below?
 Is there something you’d like to see in the next release?
 Let us know!

-Please email them to rhadoop@revolutionanalytics.com.
+Please enter a [new issue](https://github.com/RevolutionAnalytics/RHadoop/issues/) or email them to rhadoop@revolutionanalytics.com.

 Better yet, [[contribute to the RHadoop project]], and make this wishlist a reality!!

-###Current Wishlist
+### Current Wishlist
 * Add more examples
 * Mahout integration (mainly for data format compatibility, since the two systems have different purposes)
 * Pig "modules" that call R (for example, allowing the user to compute a quantile using R, from Pig, using Pig notation).